JustGoodThemes/Scriptor-Jekyll-Theme/_posts/2019-01-01-the-advantages-and-disadvantages-of-working-from-home.md

 title: "Testing -- The Advantages & Disadvantages of Working from Home"
 description: "A work at home parent is an entrepreneur who works from home and integrates parenting into his or her business activities."
 date: 2019-01-01
 feature_image: images/desk.jpg
 tags: [tips, work]
 disqus: false
+publish: false
 ---

 This is a test of Working Copy and GitHub on my iPhone.
 This is wild!! **Amazing** process here.

 A work at home parent is an entrepreneur who works from home and integrates parenting into his or her business activities.
 They are sometimes referred to as a WAHM *(work at home mom)* or a WAHD *(work at home dad)*.